-Davies visited Antarctica before writing this, his eighth symphony and was deeply concerned at the thoughtless amount of litter strewn around and how the continent was evolving according to scientists.4 Hearing the extraordinary sounds produced by the ice prompted equally extraordinary percussion improvisations.
-A biscuit tin containing broken glass, metal scaffolding poles and a tam-tam with a soap dish which deliver the cracks, splits and avalanches associated with the stark panorama.
+Davies visited Antarctica before writing this, his eighth symphony, and was deeply concerned at the thoughtless amount of litter strewn around and how the continent was evolving, according to scientists.4 Hearing the extraordinary sounds produced by the ice prompted equally extraordinary percussion improvisations.
+A biscuit tin containing broken glass, metal scaffolding poles, and a tam-tam with a soap dish deliver the cracks, splits, and avalanches associated with the stark panorama.

 The sound created is akin to strange beasts inhabiting the glaciers and inhospitable lands of Norway, gentle and haunting.